enseadaio/enseada/README.md

 multiple storage providers.
 See the [configuration guide](https://docs.enseada.io/users/configuration.html) for how to setup the storage layer.

-At the moment, only these providers are supported:
+At the moment, the following providers are supported:

+- CouchDB File Attachments
 - S3 compatible (AWS S3, Minio, DigitalOcean Spaces, Scaleway Object Storage, Ceph, etc)
-- Google Cloud Storage
-- Microsoft Azure Blobs
-- CouchDB

 The CouchDB provider allows to store packages as [file attachments](https://docs.couchdb.org/en/stable/api/document/attachments.html) in CouchDB.
 This has the advantage of working out of the box and without requiring a third party service to store packages.
 However performance can become a problem